Loading Events

 Save the date!

-The session is designed as an accessible entry point to the report, welcoming researchers, students, practitioners, policymakers, and anyone interested in social economy, care systems, and democratic governance in Europe.
+The session is designed as an accessible introduction to the topic, welcoming researchers, students, practitioners, policymakers, and anyone interested in social economy, care systems, and democratic governance in Europe.

 What to expect

-The webinar opens with a conceptual framing block, introducing key notions from the report — social economy, social inclusion, economic democracy, and care as a bridging concept.
+The webinar opens with a conceptual framing block, introducing key notions from the forthcoming report, social economy, social inclusion, economic democracy, and care as a bridging concept.
 The session then moves into the mapping findings, with a dedicated country spotlight on Belgium, illustrating how these concepts play out in a concrete national context.
 The webinar closes with an open Q&A.

 Key themes